You’re creating value in a system that wasn't designed to capture it.

 By the time business outcomes appear, the connection to your work has faded.

-Was that revenue increase from the segmentation model your team built…or from Marketing's new campaign strategy?
+Was that revenue increase from the segmentation model your team developed…or from Marketing's new campaign strategy?
 Did costs drop because of your optimization insights…or Operations' process changes?

 The answer is usually "both," but your contribution gets lost in the complexity.
 Without clear attribution mechanisms, you're stuck arguing for credit rather than accumulating evidence — turning value demonstration into an uphill battle fought after the narrative has already been written.